KawtharE/MyStoreApp/README.md

 ### 5- Iteration 5: Styling

 For the last iteration of the project, we have been focusing on the **responsive** of our application, so we have adopted the **Flexbox Pattern**.
-Now flexbox is a great technique to have your application looking good on different screens, but you need to add all vendor prefixes to make sure that flexbox will work correctly on all browsers:
+Now flexbox is a great technique that can be used to make your application looks good on different screens sizes, but you need to add all vendor prefixes to make sure that flexbox will work correctly on all browsers:

 	display: -webkit-box;      /* iOS 6-, Safari 3.1-6 */
 	display: -moz-box;         /* Firefox 19- */